 As you can see, they had so much homeschooling fun making cute birds we ended up with a whole flock of them!

 I'll show you how we made them and later my daughter Catherine will show

 you some more complicated animals once your kids have got the hang of

 If you're looking for a starter kit that has it all, check this one out.
 It has:

-The projects are great for easy crafts for kids and this kit would make a lovely introduction to needle felting.
+The projects are great for crafts easy for kids and this kit would make a lovely introduction to needle felting.

 Please note that the product links on this page are affiliate links so if you buy I receive a small commission at no extra cost to you.